 Staycationers can claim tax credits of up to €125 under new scheme

-Stay and spend scheme requires use of app to scan and send receipts from businesses
+Stay and spend scheme requires registration for both businesses and individuals claiming

 The scheme comes into effect on October 1st, but accommodation and food businesses can now register with the Revenue commissioners to participate.
 File photograph: Bryan O’Brien